ethomas111/user-experience/(2)Design_UI.md

 # User Flow
 ## Deliverables
-Activity Diagram
+Activity Diagram for each flow

-Estimations
+Estimations for each view

-Detail Screen UX
+Detail Screen UX for each view

 ## User Flow Steps
 <img src='images/view_user_flow_steps.png' />